Wanted!

 Wanted! is a 1937 British comedy film directed by George King and starring Zasu Pitts, Claude Dampier and Mark Daly.
-It was made at Shepperton Studios as a quota quickie.
+It was written by H. F. Maltby from the play by Brock Williams, and was made at Shepperton Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 The Oatfields, a married couple, are mistaken for jewel thieves and forced to go to a party.
 The husband accidentally turns on the burglar alarm and the real criminals are apprehended.